Optare Visionaire: History

 The first orders were made in November 2006 by Arriva's The Original Tour for a £1.6 million order for ten, built on Volvo's B9TL Euro IV chassis.
 These all entered service and were the only order for the East Lancs Visionaire.

 Acquisition by Darwen

 After East Lancs went into administration in 2007, the business was bought by the Darwen Group, and the East Lancs Visionaire was renamed the Darwen Visionaire.
 During this time, an order was received for a number of Visionaires.

 An open top single-decker bus, the Panaire, was also offered at the time and none were built.

 Reverse takeover by Optare

 Since the order for the Darwen Visionaires, Darwen Group performed a reverse takeover with Optare.
 Ten Optare Visionaires entered service on Big Bus Tours London tour.
 These were ordered in the Darwen period, but have been built under the new Optare name.
 Therefore, no Visionaires were built under the Darwen name, despite orders being taken.
 Wilts & Dorset received 9 Visionaires for use on the Purbeck Breezer services linking Swanage with Wareham, Poole and Bournemouth.
+Today this operates under morebus.